Bad-Science/intro/docs/grading.md

 ### Proposal

 Each project must start with a proposal.
-This proposal will serve as your plan and contract, and should describe a set of well defined features your team will implement over the course of the semester.
-There should be (4+?) features in the proposal and each should have a planned date of completion.
+This proposal will serve as your plan and contract, and should describe a set of well defined deliverables your team will implement over the course of the semester.
+There should be 4+ deliverables in the proposal and each should have a planned date of completion.
-Each team member should contribute to at least (2?) features, and multiple team members can of course collaborate on any given feature.
+Each team member should contribute to at least 2 deliverables, and multiple team members can of course collaborate on any given deliverable.
+These are minimum values and many groups may find larger numbers to be appropriate based on the size of the team and the scope of the project.

-The proposal and features therein must be approved by a mentor at the start of the semester.
+The proposal and deliverables therein must be approved by a mentor at the start of the semester.
 However, it is important to remember that the proposal is a living document.
 Plans often change, and that is OK.
 In the event you decide to change your plans for the semester, or fail to adhere to the timeline set in the proposal, the proposal must be revised accordingly and the revisions must be approved by a mentor.

-### Features
+### Deliverables

-A feature is functional increment of your project.
-For software projects, a feature should typically be a working collection of commits that accomplished a portion of your overall goals.
+A deliverable is functional increment of your project.
+For software projects, a deliverable should typically be a working collection of commits that accomplished a portion of your overall goals.

-It is strongly recommended that features be broken down into sub tasks, which should be tracked using Github Issues.
+It is strongly recommended that deliverables be broken down into sub tasks, which should be tracked using Github Issues.
 Issues should have well defined acceptance criteria, and should be organized using Github Projects.

-A feature does not necessarily have to a functional change to your project if other work is necessary.
+A deliverable does not necessarily have to a functional change to your project if other work is necessary.
-Examples of non-functional features include learning or research goals, significant architectural or design work, etc.
+Examples of non-functional deliverables include learning or research goals, significant architectural or design work, etc.

-If a feature is not a functional change, there should be a greater focus on documentation to appropriately convey the work that was done.
+If a deliverable is not a functional change, there should be a greater focus on documentation to appropriately convey the work that was done.

-Progress for each feature must be meticulously documented in one or more blog posts.
+Progress for each deliverable must be meticulously documented in one or more blog posts.
 See [Blog Posts](#blog-posts) for more information.

-If you are not sure how to best divide up your project into features, please ask a mentor for assistance.
+If you are not sure how to best divide up your project into deliverables, please ask a mentor for assistance.

 ## Documentation